Orchard Park, New York: Education

 The Orchard Park Central School District operates four K-5 elementary schools (Eggert, Ellicott, South Davis, and Windom), Orchard Park Middle School, and Orchard Park High School.
 The mascot for the Orchard Park's athletic teams is a Quaker.

 Bryant & Stratton College is in Orchard Park.

 Erie Community College (ECC) is at the western town line.

-Orchard Park also has a number of private, Catholic schools, including Nativity and St. John Vianney.
+Orchard Park has two private, Catholic schools (under the Roman Catholic Diocese of Buffalo), Nativity and St. John Vianney.
 Our Lady of the Sacred Heart (pre-k through 8), closed in 2014 after exhaustive research conducted by the Diocese of Buffalo on demographics, finances and educational relevance.